rest-nvim/rest.nvim/README.md

   }
 }

--- To custom icon and color
+-- To use a custom icon and color
 {
   sections = {
     lualine_x = {